kinnala/scikit-fem/README.md

 - Fixed: `Mesh.p2e` returned incorrect incidence
 - Fixed: `InteriorFacetBasis.get_dofs` did not return all edge DOFs for 3D elements
 - Added: The lowest order, one point integration rule for tetrahedral elements
+- Added: `asm` will now wrap functions with three arguments using `BilinearForm`, functions with two arguments using `LinearForm`, etc.
 - Changed: Initializing `Basis` for `ElementTetP0` without specifying `intorder` or `quadrature` will now automatically fall back to a one point integration rule